dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 Use of traits as non-reference types is supported, but is not yet the default.
 Until it becomes the
-default, use --general--traits=datatype to engage.
+default, use --general--traits=datatype to enable it.

 ## **Warning: module-level const declarations are always non-instance, so the 'static' keyword is not allowed here {#p_module_level_const_always_static}